turingcompl33t/site/posts/2025-11-13-makemore-bigram.md

 ### Converting to a Tensor Representation

 This dictionary-based representation of the bigram counts data structure is comprehensible but inefficient.
-We can do better by converting to a tensor representation using a `Tensor` from `pytorch`.
+We can do better by converting to a tensor representation using a `Tensor` from [`pytorch`](https://pytorch.org/).

-The first step to implementing this representation is to support mapping a character to an integer (and back) - we need this to translate between characters and the indices in the tensor that represent them.
+The first step towards implementing this representation is to support mapping a character to an integer (and back) - we need this to translate between characters and the indices in the tensor that represent them.
 We achieve this by identifying all of the unique characters in the dataset (our _vocabulary_), and mapping them to an index based on an alphabetical sort.
 We insert the special `.` token at index `0`.

-Finally, we reverse this mapping such that we map from character to index and from index to character, bidirectionally.
+Finally, we reverse this mapping such that we can map from character to index and from index to character, bidirectionally.

 ```python
 # LUT construction